oracle-quickstart/terraform-oci-cis-landing-zone-iam-compartments/examples/cis-landing-zone-quickstart/README.md

-# OCI Compartments Module Usage Example - CIS Landing Zone
+# OCI Compartments Module Usage Example - CIS Landing Zone Quick Start

 ## Introduction

-This example shows how to deploy CIS Landing Zone Quick Start compartments in Oracle Cloud Infrastructure.
+This example shows how to deploy [CIS Landing Zone Quick Start](https://github.com/oracle-quickstart/oci-cis-landingzone-quickstart) compartments in Oracle Cloud Infrastructure.

 It creates the compartment topology as shown in the picture below: